 It depends entirely on where we’re going.
 For North America, we use Tripadvisor for a bed bug/gang territory check.
 For Europe, Rick Steves is our go-to guy.
 For renting, we browse Homeaway.com.
 And, of course, we hit up the travel blogging community.

 What is your blog about (and why you started to blog)?

-How can we found more about you and you upcoming projects?
+How can we found more about you and your upcoming projects?

-In a few weeks, we head to China and we’ll definitely be sharing our experiences.
+In a few weeks, we head to China and we’ll definitely be sharing our experiences at The Lost Backpack.
 Our “About” page reveals more about us.